vlaadoo/vlaadoo/README.md

 # Hi, I'm Vlad (vladoo)

-An ordinary person from Russia
+An ordinary programmer from Russia

+Some facts:
 - I'm learning something new every day
 - Fun fact: My first line of code was not "Hello World!"